shivani-srivastava-bioinfo/RNA-seq-Data-Analysis-Visualization-in-Python/README.md

 plt.show()
 ```

-*Simple explanation: a volcano plot shows every gene at once- how much it changed (x-axis) vs. how significant that change is (y-axis).
+* A volcano plot shows every gene at once- how much it changed (x-axis) vs. how significant that change is (y-axis).
 Genes in the top-left and top-right corners are the most interesting (big change + highly significant).*

 ## Step 8: Violin plot for one specific gene